 So what does that mean for you, my reader who are mostly college educated, women between the ages of 35-54 (site statistic data from alexa.com).

-First off, I have men readers (I know because they make comments!) and I have readers who are a little older or a little younger than that, BUT primarily I attract people who are like me!
-Marketing nuts who are similar in age demographics to me (workaholic woman, college educated, 46 years old).
+Now that’s not to say that I don’t have male readers, I do (I know because they make comments!).
+It also doesn’t mean that my readers aren’t also a little older or a little younger than that, BUT primarily I attract people who are like me!
+You know, marketing nuts who are similar in age, education and, obviously sense of humor, to me: workaholic woman, college educated, 46 years old.

 So if we take a peek at the age demographic data, my best social media response would come from WordPress (my blog), Pinterest, Facebook, and LinkedIn.
-Pretty on the money although Twitter does alright by me too!
+Pretty on the money although I do rather okay on Twitter too!